 CARCHEX always makes its customers’ satisfaction a top priority.
 It guarantees that calling in for a quote won’t put you on the line with a high-pressure salesperson.
 When you call, CARCHEX will put you in contact with someone who can help you make sense of the plans, which is helpful because, like all legal documents, the contracts can be confusing.

-Out of all the vehicle service contract providers we reviewed, CARCHEX is the one we recommend the most highly.
-In fact, we named it Best Overall for its large repair network, great customer service, the fact that it deals directly with the repair facility, and the number of different coverage options it provides.
+Out of all the vehicle service contract providers we reviewed, Endurance is the one we recommend the most highly.
+In fact, we named it Best Coverage for its large repair network, great customer service, the fact that it deals directly with the repair facility, and the number of different coverage options it provides, ranging from a powertrain warranty to a bumper-to-bumper warranty.